A Cry For Justice exists to

 Barbara knows what it is like to fight for your child in the family court, to endure post-separation abuse (especially during visitation handover), and to have to seek protection orders and report family violence crimes to the police.
 She was married again for two years, in her fifties, but this marriage also ended because of abuse.
 She loves writing, supporting survivors, and networking.
 She lives in Australia.

-More biographical info can be found here: Angela Ruth Strong’s interview with Barbara Roberts
+More biographical info about Barb can be found at Angela Ruth Strong’s interview with Barbara Roberts

 TWBTC has been a Christian since childhood.
 She is thankful for her Christian upbringing, but mixed with the truth she was taught, she erroneously believed that God hated divorce and that divorce was only allowed for cases of adultery.
 After three decades of an emotional, verbal, and spiritually abusive marriage, God graciously led her to freedom.
 She is also blessed to have excellent relationships with her children even though they initially struggled with her decision to file for divorce and were pressured by their father to reject her.
 TWBTC spends most of her time at ACFJ behind the curtain keeping things tidy and organized, and doing general blog housekeeping.
 She and Barb share the task of moderating comments that are submitted to the blog.